Audio/MIDI multitrack recording software

 Effect Return section with Reverb effect

-• Mute button: Pressing this button will mute the Effect Return.
+• Mute button: Mutes the Effect Return.

-• Solo button: Pressing this button will solo the Effect Return.
+• Solo button: Solos the Effect Return.